 Just $25 per year!

-SECTION 1: The principal office of The Miami Seniors' Center, Inc. shall be located at 2104 Denver Harner Drive, Miami, Oklahoma, Ottawa County, State of Oklahoma, or at such other locations as may hereafter be selected by the Board of Directors, provided, however that same shall be located within the Corporate limits of the City of Miami, Oklahoma.
+SECTION 1: The principal office of The Miami Seniors’ Center, Inc. shall be located at 2014 Denver Harner Drive, Miami, Oklahoma, Ottawa County, State of Oklahoma, or at such other locations as my hereafter be selected by the Board of Directors, provided, however, that same shall be located within the Corporate limits of the City of Miami, Oklahoma.

 There shall be an annual Membership Fee of $25.00 per Member.
 Fee may be adjusted by a two-thirds vote of the Board of Directors.